Configure Interfaces

 Releases 20.2 and later support all content described in this article, except:

-• Releases 22.1.1 and later support configuration of T1 interface cable length and IPv4 IPIP tunnels; LTE interfaces are renamed to WWAN interfaces.
+- Release 22.1.1 adds support for configuration of T1 interface cable length and IPv4 IPIP tunnels; LTE interfaces are renamed to WWAN interfaces.

-• Release 22.1.4 adds support for breakout mode to channelize 100-Gigabit Ethernet ports on CSX4000 switches and CSG3000 series devices.
+- Release 22.1.4 adds support for breakout mode to channelize 100-Gigabit Ethernet ports on CSX8000 switches, CSX4000 switches, and CSG3000 series devices, PoE Port Priority, and Smart Auto Speed for link speed.